Football at the 1984 Summer Olympics – Men's Asian Qualifiers: Round 1

+Round 2

 Second round

 All games in this round were played in National Stadium, Singapore.
 All times in Singapore Standard Time (SST).

 Group 1

 Saudi Arabia won the group and qualified for the 1984 Summer Olympics football tournament.

 Group 2

 Qatar won the group and qualified for the 1984 Summer Olympics football tournament.

 Playoff match

 Iraq won the play-off and qualified for the 1984 Summer Olympics football tournament.